Austrian Scythe Guide • • • Product List • • • Price List • • • How To Order • • • Order Form

 TUITION

 Maintaining and using a scythe requires some skill.
 All scythes are supplied with detailed instructions, and if you buy a scythe direct from the store, by appointment, I can give you some quick tips.
 Novices wanting to cut substantial areas of grass are advised to attend a course.
-I run about four courses for beginners every year; please click on Beginners' Courses to see when the next courses will be held.
-The regional distributors listed above also provide tuition and scythe equipment.
-They can also be contacted through http://scytheassociation.org/courses/
+I run about three courses for beginners and improvers every year; please click on Beginners' Courses to see when the next courses will be held.
+I can also sometimes provide one-to-one tuition, by appointment, depending how busy I am.

 There are some excellent videos available on YouTube, placed there by the Vido family (http://www.youtube.com/user/kaivido), Neil Dudman (http://www.youtube.com/user/ndudman8) and Botan Anderson of Mystic Prairie (http://www.youtube.com/user/Scythesman8).
 Many thanks to them for this service.

-SCYTHE FESTIVAL
+WEST COUNTRY SCYTHE FESTIVAL

 PETER VIDO